Prathamesh-Patil-GitHub/newsteller/README.md

 # Newsteller
-NewsTeller is a news reporting website providing daily news and current updates on Tech, Health, Sports and many more topics, developed using React JavaScript Library.
+NewsTeller is a news reporting website which provides daily news and current updates on Tech, Health, Sports and many more topics, developed using React JavaScript Library.
 You can choose any topic on which you want to read the news.
 You will be provided with the headlines and their respective descriptions.
 If you are interested in that topic, you can click on the read more to read more about the news.